Minahasan people: European era

 In the second half of the 16th century, both Portuguese and the Spanish arrived in North Sulawesi.
 Half-way through the 17th century, there was a rapprochement between the Minahasan chiefs and the Dutch East India Company (VOC), which was given concrete form in the treaty of 1679 (which can be found in the Corpus Diplomaticus Neerlando-Indicum 1934, vol. III, no 425).
 From 1801 to 1813, the Netherlands were occupied by the French imperial forces of Napoleon and the Minahasa came under English control.
 In 1817 Dutch rule was re-established until 1949.

 At the time of the first contact with Europeans the sultanate of Ternate held some sway over North Sulawesi, and the area was often visited by seafaring Bugis traders from South Sulawesi.
-The Spanish and the Portuguese, the first Europeans to arrive, landed in Minahasa via the port of Makasar, but also landed at Sulu Island (off the north coast of Borneo) and at the port of Manado.
+The Spanish and the Portuguese, the first Europeans to arrive, landed in Minahasa via the port of Makasar, but also landed at the Sulu archipelago (off the northeast coast of Borneo) and at the port of Manado.
 The abundance of natural resources in Minahasa made Manado a strategic port for European traders sailing to and from the spice island of Maluku.
 Although they had sporadic contacts with Minahasa, the Spanish and Portuguese influence was limited by the power of the Ternate sultanate.

 The Portuguese and Spaniards left reminders of their presence in the north in subtle ways.
 Portuguese surnames and various Portuguese words not found elsewhere in Indonesia, like garrida for an enticing woman and buraco for a bad man, can still be found in Minahasa.
 In the 1560s the Portuguese Franciscan missionaries made some converts in Minahasa.

 The Spanish had already set themselves up in the Philippines and Minahasa was used to plant coffee that came from South America because of its rich soil.
 Manado was further developed by Spain to become the center of commerce for the Chinese traders who traded the coffee in China.
 With the help of native allies the Spanish took over the Portuguese fortress in Amurang in the 1550s, and Spanish settlers also established a fort at Manado, so that eventually Spain controlled all of the Minahasa.
 It was in Manado where one of the first Indo-Eurasian (Mestizo) communities in the archipelago developed during the 16th century.
 The first King of Manado (1630) named Muntu Untu was in fact the son of a Spanish Mestizo.